skwp/dotfiles/README.md

   * Apple-style philosophy: make everything Just Work and Look Good.
 Don't worry about too many options.
   * All common commands should be two and three character mnemonic aliases - less keystrokes, RSI reduction
   * Avoid stressful hand motions, e.g. remap Esc to caps lock key, remap underscore to Alt-k in vim, make window management in vim easy.
-  * Easy to use plugin architecture, no config files to edit.
   * Pick one tool and use it everywhere: vim-ize everything
-  * Beautiful, easy to read and small vimrc**
-  * No key overrides or custom hackery in vimrc, everything in well factored snippets in .vim/settings**
   * Much larger list of vim plugins than Janus, specifically geared to Ruby/Rails/Git development.
   * Optimized support for Solarized color scheme only, everything guaranteed to Look Good.
 Your eyes will thank you.
-  * All plugins tested with Solarized and custom color maps provided where needed to ensure your eyes will not bleed.
-  * No configuration file to maintain.
-YADR uses tiny ruby scripts to wrap git submodule maintenance.
-  * Much cleaner vimrc that keps keymaps isolated to a plugin file (not in the main vimrc).
   * All keymaps and customization in small, easy to maintain files under .vim/settings
   * More than just vim plugins - great shell aliases, osx, and irb/pry tweaks to make you more productive.